Eomys/pyleecan-doc/Tests_Turorials/how.to.use.marks.md

 * GMSH : test using GMSH
 * etc...

 The complete list is available in the file __pyleecan/pytest.ini__.
-If you want to create some, you'll have to write them in this file.
+If one wants to create some, he'll have to write them in this file.

 ## Go Further